August 8th, 2013

 -Star Alliance Silver gets you and your travel companions a free checked bag on Star Alliance carriers like Air Canada, United, and USAirways.

--Star Alliance Gold gets you and each of your travel companions 3 free checked bags on Star Alliance carriers.
-Some carriers (like United) even allow each bag to weigh 70 pounds each.
+-Star Alliance Gold gets you and each of your travel companions 3 free checked bags on Air Canada, United, and USAirways.
+United even allows each bag to weigh 70 pounds.

 -When you have Star Alliance Gold status from United or USAirways you can’t access any of their lounges when traveling domestically, but when you have Star Alliance Gold status from a foreign carrier like Aegean you get free access at any of the 900+ Star Alliance lounges worldwide, even when traveling domestically in the US, for you and a companion.